-‘Carpool Karaoke: The Series:’ ‘GOT’s ’Sophie Turner, Maisie Williams Join Show
+‘Carpool Karaoke: The Series:’ ‘GOT’s’ Sophie Turner, Maisie Williams Join Show

 Sophie and Maisie, who play Stark sisters Sansa and Arya, respectively, announced on Sunday, March 12, that they will be part of Apple Music’s Carpool Karaoke.
-The English actresses were in Austin Texas attending the 2017 SXSW Festival when they dropped the news.
+The English actresses were in Austin, Texas, attending the 2017 SXSW Festival when they dropped the news.
 Game of Thrones showrunners picked Sophie and Maisie to participate in the panel for the popular HBO series.

 Williams and Turner also joined the showrunners for a Q&A. They then took the opportunity to make the Carpool Karaoke: The Series announcement via the official Twitter account of the show.